LLNL/ISO-DART/README.md

 | sunshine               | The one hour sunshine total in *min*         | Float64    |
 | weather_condition      | The weather condition description            | String     |

+---
+**NOTE**

-        NOTE: Keep in mind some of these columns will not show up in the final dataset because the program will drop those columns where all values are null.
+Keep in mind some of these columns will not show up in the final dataset because the program will drop those columns where all values are null.

+---

 ### National Solar Radiation Database ([NSRDB](https://nsrdb.nrel.gov/)) API
 Within the weather module, the user has the opportunity to download solar data for the same location they downloaded weather data previously.

-The first the user decides to use this capability, they will be guided on how to get an API token and provide it to the program.
+The first time the user decides to use this capability, they will be guided on how to get an API token and provide it to the program.
 ISO-DART will save that information in a configuration file, so the user doesn't have to go through the same process ever again.